seisman/HinetPy/paper/paper.md

 challenging due to the limited functionality of the web UI and backend data server.
 Additionally, the seismic data is stored in a non-standard format, which adds an extra layer of complexity.
-HinetPy solves these challenges by offering a user-friendly interface for accessing seismic data from NIED Hi-net and converting it into commonly used data formats.
+HinetPy solves these challenges by offering a user-friendly interface for accessing seismic data from NIED Hi-net and converting it to commonly used data formats.
 It streamlines the workflow for seismologists, enabling them to more effectively utilize this valuable dataset.